 Note: This post is written based on a trip taken in early April.
 We took this trip with our 8 month old daughter.
-For tips on traveling with a baby, please see our How to Hike with a Baby and Flying with a Baby posts.
+For tips on traveling with a baby, please see our Top 10 Baby Travel Tips, How to Hike with a Baby and Flying with a Baby posts.

 Disclosure: This article contains affiliate links.
 That means that, at no cost to you, we may get a small commission if you purchase through these links.
 This helps us keep providing travel resources for you!

 Boca de Tomatlan to Las Animas Beach Hike